CSE232-MSU/CSE232/labs/lab10.md

 ### Introduction to Version Control with git and GitHub
 One of the most important tools every software developer uses on a daily basis is version control.
 Version control is software that can track and share changes to a code base (repository) with others.
-"git" is the most popular of the version control systems and GitHub the most popular online host for git repositories.
+"git" is the most popular of the version control systems and GitHub is the most popular online hosting site for git repositories.

 For this part of the lab, both partners will do all the tasks.